memory-consolidation/academic-kickstart/automation_websiteelementscreation/projects_template.md

 maintexthere

-You can access the latest unpublished results for this project on the SFB1315 private smartfigure gallery below (in development):
+SFB1315 member can access the latest unpublished results for this project on the its smartfigure gallery:
 </DIV>
 </DIV>